JeffGoji/Note-Taker/README.md

 This is a Note Taker application that uses Express.js on the back end and stores the notes into a JSON file with a unique ID for each note.
 You can create, save, and delete each note.
+To see it perform flawlessly and without the laggy server issues, I highly recommend downloading the app and running the [Nodeman npm](https://www.npmjs.com/package/nodemon) and viewing it in the browser window at localhost3001.
 You can click on a previously saved note to bring it up to view it.
 Applicaiton is also deployed at Heroku!
 Click Here to see it in action: [https://jeffs-note-keeper.herokuapp.com/](https://jeffs-note-keeper.herokuapp.com/)